sec178/ppol5206_presapproval.github.io/index.md

 | 2023-01-15 | 0.15                          | 0.13                          | ... | 46                 |
 | 2023-01-22 | -0.10                         | 0.08                          | ... | 44                 |

+*Please note: because of the size data files and privacy concerns listed by the Reddit API, we were not able to upload a full version of the final data sets to our GitHub repisitory.
+However, a sample of the data may be available upon request.

 ---
 ## Methodology: Model & Pipeline in Databricks